 Chris claims that he doesn’t believe morals are linked to religious values, to which I have to disagree.
 Nevertheless, he does rightly say that being religious doesn’t make one more moral than anyone else.
 Although morality does come from God, he doesn’t force himself upon us.
 If mankind were to image God, mankind would be moral, because we would be as God is.
 The fact that good behavior by some is appreciated and imitated by others doesn’t make one moral.
 It simply keeps one from degenerating further in his rebellion against God.
 A religious person, including one claiming to follow Christ, is no more moral than anyone else in this world, unless he is guided in his behavior by the Holy Spirit.
 God tells us in his word that our own righteousness is like filthy rags in his sight (Isaiah 64:6).
 That is, our morality, disconnected from its life-source (God) is of no lasting value.

 Chris reiterates that religious values have nothing to do with moral intuition, but this is not so.
 The Bible concludes that God writes his law upon our hearts (Jeremiah 31:31-33).
 He does this through the preaching of the Gospel.
 We cannot unlearn what we see with our eyes and hear with our ears.
-Christian morality was once considered foolish, but today at least some of it is embraced by the world but its source or power is denied and made common—i.e. as coming through Natural Selection, or in other words man can be moral without God (cp.
-2Timothy 3:5).
+Christian morality was once considered foolish, but today at least some of it has been embraced by the world but its source or power is denied and made common—i.e. the world claims morality comes through Natural Selection or a reasonable facsimile.
+In other words, according to the world, man can be moral without God (cf. 2Timothy 3:5).